sararunda/eventbrite-events/README.md

 - The "info" button is created to redirect to a separate component called **"EventDetail"**.
 When you click on "info" the url address changes with the "id" of the selected card, this is done through Routes.
 In this event we want to show some information used in the "EventItem" but incorporating new information coming from the API.

 Documentation for the routes: https://reactrouter.com/docs/en/v6/getting-started/tutorial

+### Future considerations/improvements :bulb:
+- Expand the url with the description and the price of the tickets to have access to the properties and to be able to paint them in the "EventDetail" component.
+- Save the information searched in LocalStorage in the "EventDetail" component and in the App component set a condition when I get the "datapath" to ask if the clicked component is LocalSotrage.
+- Create a database to save event information.